azureblaze/lockjaw/userguide/src/visibility_bypass.md

 Visibility control works a bit weird with dependency injection.
 When a type is private, only context that have visibility should be able to inject it, but the dependency injection framework should still be able to construct it, even if the generated code is in some random `mod`.
-Currently Rust only allow visibility bypass to be granted to a `mod` that is a parent of the current `mod`.
+Currently, Rust only allow visibility bypass to be granted to a `mod` that is a parent of the current `mod`.

 Lockjaw handles this with